1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Authentication | SSL / TLS | SSL / TLS |

-In case you specify other indications,mail errors may occur.
+If you specify other indications, email errors may occur.

 Other supported but not recommended protocols